Against Ergodicity Economics

 Ole Peters defined a system as “ergodic” if there exists some transformation function \(f\) such that it satisfies the equation3

-\begin{align} \displaystyle\lim\limits_{T \rightarrow \infty} \frac{1}{T} \int\limits_0^T f(W(t)) dt = \int f(W) P(W) dW \end{align}
+\begin{align} \displaystyle\lim\limits_{T \rightarrow \infty} \frac{1}{T} \int\limits_0^T f(x(t)) dt = \int f(x) P(x) dx \end{align}

-where \(W\) is wealth (or any other thing you care about), \(t\) is time, \(P(W)\) is the probability density of \(W\), and \(T\) is the number of time steps.
+where \(x\) is the state (typically wealth, but it could be any other outcome you care about); \(t\) is time; \(P(x)\) is the probability density of \(x\); and \(T\) is the number of time steps.

 In plain English, there must be some function such that the time average of the function output equals the function’s expected value.

-1. A rational agent faced with an additive bet (example: 50% chance of winning $2, 50% chance of losing $1) ought to maximize the expected value of \(f(W(t)) = W(t)\).
+- A rational agent faced with additive bets (example: 50% chance of winning $2, 50% chance of losing $1) ought to choose the bet with the highest expected payout.

-2. A rational agent faced with a multiplicative bet (example: 50% chance of a 10% return, 50% chance of a –5% return) ought to maximize the expected value of \(f(W(t)) = \log(W(t))\).
+- A rational agent faced with multiplicative bets (example: 50% chance of a 10% return, 50% chance of a –5% return) ought to maximize the expected logarithmic growth rate of wealth: \(f(W(t)) = \log(W(t))\).

 Consider a choice between two lotteries:

-Lottery A: 50% chance of winning $200, 50% chance of losing $199.
+Lottery A: 50% chance of winning $200; 50% chance of losing $199.

-Lottery B: 99% chance of multiplying your money by 100x, 1% chance of losing 0.0001% of your money.
+Lottery B: 99% chance of multiplying your money by 100x; 1% chance of losing 0.0001% of your money.

 Peters’ version of the ergodic principle cannot say which of these lotteries is better.
-It doesn’t evaluate them using the same units: Lottery A is evaluated in dollars, Lottery B is evaluated in growth rate of dollars.
+It doesn’t evaluate them using the same units: Lottery A is evaluated in dollars; Lottery B is evaluated in growth rate of dollars.

 If your theory can’t see that Lottery B is better, then your theory is insufficient.